dahliaOS/website/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] Vercel Preview deployment has succeeded
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings
 - [ ] I have read the [CONTRIBUTING](../CONTRIBUTING.md) document